 - Fire-resistant, washable, and replaceable filter system

-4. Vacmaster 4-Gallon 5 Peak HP Wet-Dry Shop Vac with 2-Stage Industrial Motor
+4. Vacmaster 4-Gallon 5 HP Wet-Dry Shop Vac with 2-Stage Industrial Motor

 First, let’s talk about the company’s basic 2-stage industrial wet/dry shop vac.
-The 2-stage (meaning it has two layers of insulation), 8 A motor should operate relatively quietly at 72 decibels.
+The 2-stage (meaning it has two layers of insulation) motor operates really quietly at 72 decibels.
 That’s particularly impressive for a five horsepower machine.

 However, those specs only apply to the 4-gallon vac I’ve linked to.
 You’ll see different options listed on the product page, with capacities ranging from 2.5 gallons to 12 gallons.